-We ate it all thinking we might only eat this and a few bites of whatever we cooked after our lesson.
+We ate it all.
+Again, our thinking was we might only eat this until a few bites of whatever we cooked after our lesson.
 That would likely be it for the day.
 Oh, how wrong we were.

 Cooking with Karrupiah, capturing the beauty of the cooking school’s antique cookware, photographing the man himself and his beautifully plated food took until mid-afternoon.
 We were surprised to find ourselves hungry again.

-Again, we tucked in with gusto as salads, curries, dal, breads, pickles, chutneys and fruit topped our banana leaf.
-Payasam (sweet milk pudding) and ice cream followed and we ate that too.
+Again, we tucked in with gusto as salads, curries, dal, breads, pickles, chutneys and fruit topped our banana leaf plate.
+Payasam (sweet milk pudding) and ice cream followed.
+And, we ate that too.

-We knew we had another cooking lesson in the evening at a Chettinad mansion called Visalam by the CGH (Clean, Green and Healthy) group of hotels but we expected a quick demo and light bite.
+The evening plan was another cooking lesson at a Chettinad mansion hotel called Visalam by the CGH (Clean, Green and Healthy) Earth Experience group of hotels.
+We expected a quick demo and light bite.

 Our North American sensibilities thought, great, we’re in a bonus situation.
 We can easily fit in a portrait with this local legend and still make the cooking demo just down the road.

 Her voice rang in our ears as we scuttled of like two fat little mice.
 An impending sense of how much more we really had to eat that day began to sink in.

 The looming grey skies that had framed our silver-haired subject for her portrait emptied their deluge as we drove through the now pitch-black night.
-Our driver lurched through the pot-hole lined warren of lanes for over half an hour until we arrived at the beautifully restored Visalam.
+Our driver lurched through the pot-hole lined lanes for over half an hour until we arrived at the beautifully restored Visalam.

 The delightful appetizer the local chef prepared was a treat and we thought we were ready to leave to face Aachi at her generous evening table when everything went sideways –AGAIN.

 Oh.
 Dear.
 God.
 Of.
 Stomachs.

 We began to leak giddiness from every pore and had to stifle inappropriate laughter.
 It mounted to a quiet sort of food hysteria, as delicacy after delicacy was laid before us.

 “We’ve just started with the soup,” she said as she beckoned to the servers to bring ours.
 Five courses later, surviving only by the stimulation of our host’s invigorating conversation, we took our bloated stomachs across the lawn, up the stairs and closed the door of our room behind us.

 How could anyone have known?

-Aachi is an unforgettable human being in her own right but this day in our food life will act as a testimony to the largess of both her character and her hospitality.
+Aachi is an unforgettable human being in her own right.
+We’ll never forget Aachi and the day we ate 50 dishes.
+This day in our food life will act as a testimony to the largess of both her character and her hospitality.
 As we left the next morning, we made plans to meet her and Rachel and a mutual friend in Pondicherry.